 PureCircle and Almendra Resolve U.S. Patent Litigation

-SINGAPORE, Jan.
-20, 2021 /PRNewswire/ -- PureCircle and Almendra reached an amicable settlement in a patent dispute in the United States relating to Almendra's Steviarome products and use thereof.
+CHICAGO, Jan.
+20, 2021 (GLOBE NEWSWIRE) -- PureCircle and Almendra reached an amicable settlement in a patent dispute in the United States relating to Almendra’s Steviarome products and use

 As of December 31, 2020, PureCircle and Almendra voluntarily resolved the litigation with all claims and counterclaims subsequently being dismissed.